-If you’re new to crypto trading, then you’re likely confused about many things still.
-Bitcoin and altcoins are entirely new assets, and learning about them takes some time.
+If you’re new to crypto trading, then most likely you’re still confused about many things.
+Bitcoin and altcoins are entirely new assets, and learning them takes some time.
 If you’re still not sure what’s going on with cryptocurrency transactions, that’s okay, because in this article we’ll be addressing all of your concerns.

 How do they work?
 Can you cancel Bitcoin transactions?
 Are they reversible?
-Keep reading to get the answers to these questions and many more that will help you understand exactly how the system works.
+Keep reading to get the answers to these questions and many more, that will help you to understand how the system works exactly.

 Bitcoin runs on the blockchain.
 A blockchain transaction happens when you submit data to the blockchain.
 For many people, the most familiar example of this will be sending Bitcoin to another wallet.
 This action submits data to the blockchain, and it creates a transaction in the process which is recorded in the ledger.

 However, these transactions are not simply limited to financial data, you can submit nearly any kind of information to the blockchain to keep track of it, and blockchain transactions make it all happen.

 Despite what many people believe, most cryptocurrency transactions are not anonymous.
 In fact, even most “privacy” based currencies are not really private.
 They really just use intricate tricks which confuse those who try to look into the ledger, leading them on wild goose chases or obscuring the true wallet from which the transaction originated from.